-- a) Provide supporting analysis and contribute ideas and concepts for new or revised policies, procedures, and systems for designing, implementing and evaluating LGBTI human rights and development programs worldwide.
-Analysis is conducted within the framework of USAID's LGBT Vision for Action, DRG policy and a human rights based approach to addressing LGBTI human rights and issues in a development context. - b) Support and contribute to the provision of assistance to the Regional Bureaus, Missions, and host-country personnel in defining development assistance issues related to LGBTI human rights, development, and social inclusion.
-This may include development of new programs and monitoring of ongoing efforts as well as understanding and management of inter-agency tasks and reporting requirements related to LGBTI field programming. - c) Contribute to the review of LGBTI human rights and development activities from a gender perspective, tracking adherence to the Agency's gender policy and providing technical advice and oversight on all Agency LGBTI activities in regard to gender and gender-based violence.
-Participates in Agency-wide activities within the LGBTI subject matter area in support of the DRG Center and the HR Division. - d) Support research on LGBTI integration on priority topics to inform programming and drafts/finalizes/distributes guidance on how to do LGBTI inclusive programming in various sectors.
-Tracks and catalogs USAID's LGBTI research efforts/products across programs. - e) Serve as an Agency training resource for LGBTI inclusion by conducting training alongside more senior staff using existing training modules, suggesting improvement of training resources currently available to staff, and contributing to the development of new training resources as required.

-f) Gather data and prepare responses to information requests from within the Agency and externally.
-This may include (but is not limited to) preparation of briefing materials, answering reporting requirements, providing data on request to other USAID operating units, and contributing to and managing internal DRG center knowledge management tools to help facilitate information flow and responsiveness to requests for information and reporting requirements relevant to the LGBTI human rights and development portfolio.
+- a) Provide technical and managerial guidance for worldwide LGBTI-related research on sectoral issues.
+Coordinate incorporation of research findings into implementable interventions within the sector. - b) Provide advice and technical assistance to the Regional Bureaus, Missions, and host-country personnel in defining development assistance issues related to social inclusion, LGBTI human rights and nondiscrimination.
+This will include development of new programs and strategies and monitoring of ongoing efforts as well as understanding and management of inter-agency tasks and reporting requirements related to field programming. - c) Provide assistance to the Regional Bureaus, Missions, and host-country personnel in defining development assistance issues related to social inclusion, LGBTI human rights, and nondiscrimination and participates in inter-agency efforts to coordinate and de-conflict interventions and programming globally and to increase LGBTI integration into Agency programming. - d) Gather data and prepare responses to information requests from within the Agency and externally.
+This may include (but is not limited to) preparation of briefing materials, answering reporting requirements, providing data on request to other USAID operating units, and creating internal knowledge management tools to help facilitate information flow and responsiveness to requests for information and reporting requirements.

-The PSC should expect to spend up to 35% of his/her time on 'LGBTI Program Advice and Guidance.'
+The PSC should expect to spend up to 35% of his/her time on 'LGBTI Program Advice and Guidance'.
 The PSC will be expected to perform the following tasks:

-- a) Provide advice and participate in development of guidance for short- and long-range Agency planning guidance in accordance with LGBTI nondiscrimination and human rights program policies and objectives. - b) Work with the LGBTI Senior Advisor and Division Chief for Human Rights within the DRG center to design, manage and evaluate programs and activities related to LGBTI human rights and development. - c) Advise on program issues that require technical input related to LGBTI as requested by a field Mission or technical or regional Bureau and where required serves in the development and implementation of LGBTI protection and non-discrimination programming. - d) Maintain contact with coworkers in the organization to render advice, consultation, and assistance. - e) Support Agency-wide activities related to LGBTI persons and their human rights and development, reviewing and analyzing data, developing strategies, analytical models and methodologies and providing technical advice and assistance to USAID operating units. - f) Provide technical advice and analyses of gender, gender based violence and gender-rights issues globally as they relate to LGBTI human rights and development. - g) Coordinate incorporation of analytical conclusions into program interventions within the LGBTI issue area. - h) Provide advice and professional assistance and support to missions and to regional and central bureaus on incorporating gender into programs and plans for LGBTI human rights and development programming. - i) Serve as an agreement officer representative or contracting officer representative managing DRG Center activities related to LGBTI human rights and development.
+a) Provide advice and participate in development of guidance for short- and long-range Agency planning guidance in accordance with LGBTI non-discrimination and human rights program policies and objectives.
+Plan, develop, and implement LGBTI program/project development activities that affect broad mission areas, such as the assigned country or program areas in the democracy sector and specific to human rights based approach to development.

+- b) Work with the LGBTI Senior Advisor and Division Chief for Human Rights within the DRG center to design, manage and evaluate programs and activities related to LGBTI human rights and development. - c) Provide technical input related to social inclusion and LGBTI rights as requested by a field Mission or technical or regional Bureau and where required serves in the development and implementation of LGBTI programming. - d) Maintain contact with coworkers in the organization to render advice, consultation, and assistance. - e) Support Agency-wide activities related to LGBTI persons and their human rights and development, reviewing and analyzing data, developing strategies, analytical models and methodologies and providing technical advice and assistance to USAID operating units. - f) Develop and deliver in-person training modules for Agency missions and programs and periodically reviews and leads the process of updating online training. - g) Provide programmatic backstopping and management on high visibility projects, consulting with professionals in various sectors. - h) Upon request and with guidance, advise senior Agency management and staff on best practices related to evidence based programming, key issues/constraints and considerations. - i) Serve as an agreement officer representative or contracting officer representative managing DRG Center activities related to LGBTI human rights and development.

-The PSC should expect to spend up to 30% of his/her time on 'Preparing Reports and Presentations Relevant to Work Assignments'.
+The PSC should expect to spend up to 30% of his/her time on 'Preparing Reports and Presentations Relevant to Work Assignments.'
 The PSC will be expected to perform the following tasks: